course-details-portlet

 Course content

-The course covers topics within advanced product development, tailored for students undertaking their specialization project in engineering design.
-Structured in a modular format, the course topics are connected to research activities at the Department of Mechanical and Industrial Engineering.
-Key areas of focus include new product development methodologies, prototyping, generative design, sensors, and additive manufacturing.
+The course explores advanced topics in product development and is designed for students undertaking their specialization project in engineering design.
+Delivered in a modular format, the content draws on active research areas at the Department of Mechanical and Industrial Engineering.
+Typical focus areas include new product development methodologies, prototyping, generative design, sensors, and additive manufacturing.
+This description provides an overall framework for the course.
+Specific modules and topics vary from year to year and are selected based on ongoing research activities.
+Detailed information will be announced at the start of the semester.

 Learning outcome